-The same research of Dr Mechoulam in 2015, concluded that CBD because of its anti-inflammatory qualities can cure diabetes type 1 and type 2 as well.
+The same research of Dr Mechoulam in 2015, concluded that CBD because of its anti-inflammatory qualities can deal with diabetes type 1 and type 2 as well.

-An improved research done in 2016 revealed that the treatment of CBD decreased inflammation in the pancreas’ microcirculation in mice.
+An improved research done in 2016 revealed that the consumption of CBD may decrease inflammation in the pancreas’ microcirculation in mice.

 Diabetes is also associated with nerve damage, the diabetic people do not feel much in their lower extremities, and often leg’s amputations become vital.
 This is because of the inadequate supply of blood which damages the nerve tissues and increased the risk of infection.
 CBD is said to be a neuroprotectant and helps in reducing the size of dead blood areas.